 Be Honest About Your Decision

-This is a difficult subject, but putting it off will not help.
-Talk to your baby’s father as soon as you can.
+This is a difficult subject but putting it off will not help.
+Talk to your baby’s father about adoption as soon as you can.
 Be open with him, telling him about your plan to pursue adoption.
 Tell him the reasons why you think open adoption is the best choice for all of you.
 Share information about the adoption process.
 Let him look through the profiles of prospective parents.
 Give him assurance that you have truly thought through this plan.

 Let Him Ask Questions